khelina/T-cell-lineages-tracking/README.md

 + H5py = 2.10.0

-**Step-2.** Download DeepKymoTracker folder from this repository, then download folders TRAINED MODELS.zip (5 GB) and INPUT_MOVIE_EXAMPLE.zip (426 MB)  from https://doi.org/10.5281/zenodo.10720117, unzip them and place both unzipped folders inside DeepKymoTracker folder.
-If you would like to use the full version of DeepKymoTracker, download TRAINED MODELS.zip (1.7 GB) from https://doi.org/10.5281/zenodo.11540886.
+**Step-2.** There are 2 varsions of DeepKymoTracker in this repository: 1.
+The short version (**DeepKymoTracker** folder) which is created for illustration purposes for the paper.
+It demopnstrates how Tracker-1, ...
+Tracker-5, described in the paper, allow to track movies with up to 5 T cells.
+The interface consisit of only 1 window where you can see the progress of tracking and manually segment trackeing errors if necessary.
+To run this version, you need to download folders TRAINED MODELS.zip (5 GB) and INPUT_MOVIE_EXAMPLE.zip (426 MB)  from https://doi.org/10.5281/zenodo.10720117, unzip them and place both unzipped folders inside **DeepKymoTracker** folder.
+2. If you would like to use the full multi-page version of DeepKymoTracker,you need to download **DeepKymoTracker (full version)** from this repository, then  download TRAINED MODELS.zip (1.7 GB) from https://doi.org/10.5281/zenodo.11540886 and  INPUT_MOVIE_EXAMPLE.zip (426 MB) from https://doi.org/10.5281/zenodo.10720117, unzip them and place both unzipped folders inside **DeepKymoTracker (full version)** folder.
+The instructions below are written for the short vesrion of DeepKymoTracker.
+The described window corresponds to Step-3 of the full version.
+The full version also allows you to manually correct segmentation errors (see Step-4).

 **Step-3.** Run file GUI_execute.py.
 You will see the following interface: